MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_canautodetectpagesize.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.CanAutoDetectPageSize

 ## -description
-Returns True if the device can automatically detect at scan time the size of the document pages scanned through the Feeder; otherwise returns False.
+Returns True if the device can automatically detect at scan time the size of the document pages scanned through the feeder; otherwise returns False.

 ## -property-value
-True if the device can automatically detect at scan time the size of the document pages scanned through the Feeder; otherwise False.
+True if the device can automatically detect at scan time the size of the document pages scanned through the feeder; otherwise False.

 ## -remarks